 - Maturity date – this is the date on which the bond issuer has to pay the face value of the bond to the bond holder.

 Credit Rating of Bonds

 The credit rating of a bond represents the ability of the bond’s issuer to meet its obligations.
-Credit ratings are published by credit rating agencies, such as Moody’s Investors Service, Standard & Poor’s and Fitch Ratings, which control around 95% of the ratings industry.
+Credit and canadian pharmacy ratings are published by credit rating agencies, such as Moody’s Investors Service, Standard & Poor’s and Fitch Ratings, which control around 95% of the ratings industry.

 Basically, a bond is considered as an investment-grade bond if its credit rating is Baa3 of higher by Moody’s, or BBB- or higher by Standard & Poor’s.
 These credit ratings are then used by professionals and investors to assess the likelihood that the debt will be repaid.
 Banks and pension funds, for example, are allowed to invest only in investment-grade bonds, which makes the concept of credit ratings a highly-important one for the world economy.

 Treasury bonds are US government bonds issued to finance budget deficits.
 Being backed by the US government, Treasury bonds (also called T-bonds) are considered risk-free which is one of the reasons why they’re so popular among large institutional investors such as investment banks, pension funds and even other countries.